 Print Prints the object(s).
+Note that if an object is open in the editor, the version shown in the edit window is printed.
 Print setup Displays the Print Configuration dialog box.
 Delete Erases the object(s).
 Rename Renames the object.
 This option only applies when a single object is selected.
 Properties Displays a property sheet; one for each object that is selected.
 Close Closes the Explorer